IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/language-general.rst

 Language Name
 -------------
 Used to be "datatags", but as there are now more efforts for creating DataTags implementation, we don't want to hog the name.
-So we're working on it... suggestions welcome!
+We're currently leaning towards *Tags*, but other suggestions are welcome!